ShapeSearch: A Flexible and Efficient System for Shape-based Exploration of Trendlines: Abstract

 \section{Abstract}

-Identifying trendline visualizations with desired patterns is a common and fundamental data exploration task.
-Existing visual analytics tools offer limited \emph{flexibility} and \emph{expressiveness} for such tasks, especially when the pattern of interest is under-specified and approximate, and do not scale well when the pattern searching needs are ad-hoc, as is often the case.
+Identifying trendline visualizations with desired patterns is a common task during data exploration.
+Existing visual analytics tools offer limited \emph{flexibility}, \emph{expressiveness}, and \emph{scalability} for such tasks, especially when the pattern of interest is under-specified and approximate.
 We propose \ssr, an efficient and flexible pattern-searching tool, that enables the search for desired patterns via multiple mechanisms: sketch, natural-language, and visual regular expressions.
-We develop a novel \emph{shape querying algebra}, with a minimal set of primitives and operators that can express a large number of \ssr queries, and design a natural-language and regex-based parser to automatically parse and translate user queries to the algebra representation.
-To execute these queries within interactive response times, \ssr uses a fast shape algebra-based execution engine with query-aware optimizations, and perceptually-aware scoring methodologies.
-We present a thorough evaluation of the system, including a general-purpose user study, a case study involving genomic data analysis, as well as performance experiments, comparing against state-of-the-art time series shape matching approaches---that together demonstrate the usability and scalability of \ssr.
+We develop a novel \emph{shape querying algebra}, with a minimal set of primitives and operators that can express a wide variety of \ssr queries, and design a natural-language and regex-based parser to translate user queries to the algebraic representation.
+To execute these queries within interactive response times, \ssr uses a fast shape algebra execution engine with query-aware optimizations, and perceptually-aware scoring methodologies.
+We present a thorough evaluation of the system, including a user study, a case study involving genomics data analysis, as well as performance experiments, comparing against state-of-the-art trendline shape matching approaches---that together demonstrate the usability and scalability of \ssr.